AIGAdc/dcdesignweek.org/posters.markdown

 introduction:
   - has-introduction: true
     header: "<span>2020</span> <span>DCDW</span> <span>Posters</span>"
     body: '> This year is a celebration of the creative voices in our community.
 We’re so excited to feature 5 limited-edition posters.
 Created by 5 up-and-coming artists in the DMV, these designs capture the diverse, vibrant, and innovative spirit of DC.
-The artists were selected from a pool of 65 applicants by an amazing committee of established artists — [Dany Green <i class="fas fa-external-link-square-alt"></i>](http://www.danygreen.com/), [Sonia Jones <i class="fas fa-external-link-square-alt"></i>](http://soniajonestheartist.com/), [Jodi Kostelnik <i class="fas fa-external-link-square-alt"></i>](https://theneighborgoods.com/), [Josue Martine <i class="fas fa-external-link-square-alt"></i>z](https://corintogallery.com/), and [Torie Partridge <i class="fas fa-external-link-square-alt"></i>](https://www.cherryblossomworkshop.com/).
+The artists were selected from a pool of 65 applicants by an amazing committee of established artists — [Dany Green <i class="fas fa-external-link-square-alt"></i>](http://www.danygreen.com/){:target="_blank" rel="noopener nofollow"}, [Sonia Jones <i class="fas fa-external-link-square-alt"></i>](http://soniajonestheartist.com/){:target="_blank" rel="noopener nofollow"}, [Jodi Kostelnik <i class="fas fa-external-link-square-alt"></i>](https://theneighborgoods.com/){:target="_blank" rel="noopener nofollow"}, [Josue Martinez <i class="fas fa-external-link-square-alt"></i>](https://corintogallery.com/){:target="_blank" rel="noopener nofollow"}, and [Torie Partridge <i class="fas fa-external-link-square-alt"></i>](https://www.cherryblossomworkshop.com/){:target="_blank" rel="noopener nofollow"}.

-    These 11x17” posters are available for purchase at an online shop hosted by [Cherry Blossom Creative <i class="fas fa-external-link-square-alt"></i>](https://www.cherryblossomworkshop.com/).
+    These 11x17” posters are available for purchase at an online shop hosted by [Cherry Blossom Creative <i class="fas fa-external-link-square-alt"></i>](https://www.cherryblossomworkshop.com/){:target="_blank" rel="noopener nofollow"}.
 Read on for details about the artists and their work.'
 sponsors:
   - header: "<span>Emerging</span> <span>Artist</span> <span>Commission</span> <span>Sponsors</span>"
-    body: "Text Coming Soon."
+    body: "We’re grateful to have the support of organizations who share our values and commitment to diversity, equity, and inclusion.
+Their support has helped to make this week more inclusive and accessible, and has helped to make this poster commission possible — providing a platform to elevate new voices from DC’s creative community.
+You rock!"
     button-label: See All Sponsors
     button-url: "/about/#sponsors"
 layout: maker-posters